rushindrareddyyasa/FIFA23_Analysis/README.md

 ## 🚀 How to Use

-1. Open `analysis_commented.ipynb` to understand the data preparation.
+1. Open `analysis.ipynb` to understand the data preparation.
-2. Use `processed_fifa.csv` in Power BI to build your own dashboard or explore the existing one.
+2. Use `FIFA 23 Cleaned.csv` in Power BI to build your own dashboard or explore the existing one.
 3. View the dashboard via the image or demo video.

 ---